Last Updated on by Michael Brockbank

 How Much My Blogs Make in Adsense per 1000 Views

 So, I’m going to use my personal blogs to demonstrate the difference when it comes to niche.
 Each of these blogs gets a unique audience, and all have varying degrees of success.

-I’m also taking an income sample from January 1st through July 31st in 2020.
+I’m also taking an income sample from the past 12 months.
 And keep in mind this is strictly from Adsense.
 This doesn’t include any affiliate channels, paid or sponsored posts, donations, or anything else I make throughout the year.

 But to give you an idea of how Adsense works per 1000 views…

 Visitor Pageviews: 16,709

 Income per 1000 views: $6.53

 The health and fitness blog took a major hit in 2018.
 I’ve spent a lot of time trying to reclaim the traffic it once received, and it’s been an uphill battle because of the YMYL update.
 Somehow, I was lumped in with scam sites even though I don’t sell anything.

 What would this blog make with 1 million pageviews per month? $6,529.42

 At the moment, the gaming blog consists mostly of streaming tutorials…because that’s what the audience wants most.
 But, I do plan on exploring other avenues for content outside of industry news.